ChainConnect resources for head office staff

 The head office meeting is an important part of what makes ChainConnect so successful.
 During the meeting we will review the central documents, policies and procedures you have in place that will help your individual properties gain Travelife Certification.
 We will give you advice about how to roll these out across all your locations and after the meeting, we will send you a report that explains what further improvements you need to make before the individual audits take place.

-It will take place at your head office (or another suitable location of your choosing) on a date that you agree with your Travelife account manager.
+It will take place online with your head office team on a date that you agree with your Travelife account manager.
 We recommend that this meeting takes place at least 2-months before any individual audits at your properties so you have time to make any improvements and to work with hotels on the things they need to have in place at each location.

 We suggest that the meeting is attended by the central staff at your group that are responsible for implementing your sustainability initiatives.
 Sometimes this is just the person you have appointed as your Travelife leader, but you may also wish to involve staff from human resources, operations and purchasing.
 You can discuss this with your Travelife account manager if you need some advice.

-From Travelife, we will send your account manager along with the Travelife certifications specialist and auditor that has been assigned to your group.
-Sometimes we send more people.
+From Travelife, your account manager along with the Travelife certifications specialist and auditor that has been assigned to your group will be present at the meeting.
+Sometimes additional people may attend.
 For example, if you are a large chain operating in multiple countries, we may assign more than one auditor or certifications specialist to you and all these people will attend the meeting.

-Usually it takes a full working day with the meeting starting around 09h00 and finishing at around 18h00.
+Usually it can take up to half a working day with the meeting starting around 09h00.

 We will cover all our travel costs.
 If our visit requires an overnight stay and you have a hotel in the area where you can offer us a reduced rate, that would be greatly appreciated.